qsnake/gpaw/doc/documentation/pdos/pdos.rst

 where `\varepsilon_n` is the eigenvalue of the eigenstate `|\psi_n\rangle`.

-Inserting a comlete orthonormal basis, this can be rewritten as
+Inserting a complete orthonormal basis, this can be rewritten as

 .. math::